-Parents have for some time now put their children in martial arts classes as a fun and positive after-school activity that teaches them valuable lessons and works off their energy.
-More than just a respite for working parents, martial arts can be a vital part of a child's life, teaching them values and creating upstanding character that carries over into their everyday life.
+Many parents put their children in martial arts classes as a fun and positive after-school activity that teaches them valuable lessons and works off their energy.
+More than just a respite for working parents, martial arts can be a vital part of a child's life, teaching values and instilling upstanding character traits that carry over into adulthood.

-Here we explore the many reasons, and how and why, martial arts is good for children and why you might want to consider enrolling your child in martial arts classes.
+Here we explore the many reasons martial arts are good for children—and why you might want to consider enrolling your child in martial arts classes.

 Children in a martial arts class have to learn the material and learn how to do it correctly; there is a certain amount of emphasis on refinement of material learned in all martial arts schools.
 To do all this, the child must concentrate and be very aware of what he or she is doing.
-Martial arts naturally makes the student concentrate to learn and perform.
-Obviously this is good for everyday life because focus is required for pretty much all activity: And it is something necessary as a person reaches adulthood and they must work at a job, drive a car or study in college.
-Martial arts can be the foundation for this ability to focus on activities correctly.
+Practicing martial arts naturally drives students to concentrate in order to learn and perform.

 To learn material, child must focus, which will help them in their lfe generally.

-While improving himself or herself, the child becomes more confident.
+While improving themself, the child becomes more confident.

-Essentially, martial arts teaches kids how to direct their energy in a positive way while making them more self-aware and teaching them how to work with others.
-They must cooperate with fellow students and their teachers, as they learn to work hard for themselves too by reaching their goals and excelling at an art, students gain skills that translate well into many walks of life.
+Essentially, martial arts teaches kids how to direct their energy in a positive way while making them more self-aware and teaching them how to work well with others.
+They must cooperate with fellow students and their teachers as they learn to work hard for themselves.
+By reaching their goals and excelling at an art, students gain skills that translate well into many walks of life.

-These life skills carry over into their everyday lives as their grades improve, they socialize in constructive ways and have respect for others.
-Martial arts is an excellent avenue for improving the character of children and giving them skills that will last a lifetime.
+These life skills carry over into their everyday lives as their grades improve, they socialize in constructive ways, and they have respect for others.
+Martial arts are an excellent avenue for improving the character of children and giving them skills that will last a lifetime.